Antonboom/nilnil/README.md

 ## Assumptions

-- Linter checks functions with more than two return arguments, the last of which implements `error`.
+- Linter only checks functions with two return arguments, the last of which implements `error`.
+To disable this behavior and enable linter for N returned values, use `--only-two=false` flag.
 - Next types are checked:
   * pointers (including `uinptr` and `unsafe.Pointer`), functions and interfaces (`panic: invalid memory address or nil pointer dereference`);
   * maps (`panic: assignment to entry in nil map`);